Fake Twitter accounts posing as Black Trump supporters appear, reach thousands, then vanish

 The @CopJrCliff account, while claiming to be from a police officer in the swing state of Pennsylvania, in fact featured a profile picture cribbed from a recent online article about a police officer from Portland, Ore., the site of prolonged protests over racial discrimination.
 The account supposedly was opened in 2017 but first tweeted last week, on Oct.
 6.

-It was one of 15 accounts using nearly identical language in tweets, “YES IM BLACK AND IM VOTING FOR TRUMP!!!”
+It was one of 15 accounts using nearly identical language in tweets: “YES IM BLACK AND IM VOTING FOR TRUMP!!!”

 The Portland officer, Jakhary Jackson, became a darling of conservative news organizations this summer, after criticizing White protesters for hurling invective at members of law enforcement, including at Black officers, in an interview with a local television station.
 Through the Portland Police Bureau, Jackson did not immediately respond to a request for comment about the account using his likeness.